Last Updated on September 25, 2022 by Christine Kaaloa

 There are many opinions on how to cope with beggars.
 Each situation can feel different and it’s entirely up to you as to what you feel comfortable with.

-Note for female solo travelers: For practical reasons, giving handouts calls attention to me as a lone woman with a generous heart.
-This could make me a potential target for a scam, mugging or worse, if the beggar is working with others.
+As a female, giving handouts calls attention to me as a lone woman with a generous heart.
+This could make me a potential target for a scam, mugging or worse if the beggar is working with others.

 I spoke with a social worker once and she said the best thing you can do is look at them in the eye when you say NO. Beggars are an invisible part of society– often they’re seen as ghosts in society.
 Often, society doesn’t want to acknowledge poverty or deal with it.
 Thus, recognition can be a powerful exchange, reinforcing them on some level with the feeling that they are equals with us in independence, humanity and self-sustaining potential.